 - Integrase agents: HIV infection, another enzyme, the integral, is required to infect T cells to a large extent.
 These drug blocks will integrate.
 They are often the first treatment option because of their efficacy and limited side effects for many people.

-- Nucleoside and nucleotide reverse transcriptase agents: Also known as NRTIs, these agents interact to prevent proliferation of HIV infection.
+- Nucleoside and nucleotide reverse transcriptase agents: Also known as NRTIs, these agents interact to prevent the proliferation of HIV infection.

 - Auxiliary chemokine receptor antagonists: This group of drugs prevents HIV infection from entering cells.